-Level II Prerequisites: Clinical Calculation Competency=90% Corequisites: NUR 223
+Level II Prerequisites: Clinical Calculation Competency = 90% 0 lecture, 0 lab, 90 clinical, 0 other, 90 total contact hours

 This course builds on and supports skills learned in NUR 124: Acute Care Nursing I - Clinical Practice, with emphasis on progressive development of technical skills.
 Students learn to care for clients/patients with complex medical-surgical problems in the acute care setting.
 Nursing process focuses on individualized care planning and evaluation.
 This course is graded on a pass/no pass grading system.